 There are some drawbacks to charcoal grills:

 - Charcoal is messy!
-There’s lots of soot and the bags are heavy.
-When barbecuing you’ll have to put up with smoke and this can be a hassle.
-Therefore, if you live in an apartment building it wouldn’t be practical to buy one of these grills.
+There’s lots of soot, and the bags are heavy.
+You’ll have to put up with smoke when barbecuing, which can be a hassle.
+Therefore, buying one of these grills wouldn’t be practical if you live in an apartment building.

-- It takes anywhere from a half an hour to forty-five minutes for the grill to get hot.
-This can be a problem if you want to cook something in a hurry.
+- It takes half an hour to forty-five minutes for the grill to get hot.
+If you want to cook something in a hurry, this can be a problem.

-- If you’re cooking for a dozen people or more that means you’ll need a bigger grill, and that means more charcoal — and more smoke.
+- If you’re cooking for a dozen people or more, you’ll need a bigger grill, which means more charcoal — and more smoke.

 Should You Buy a Gas Grill?

 The biggest advantage is that a gas grill will be ready to cook when you are.
 All you have to do is turn it on, and it gets hot quickly.
-Expect to pay more than you would for the charcoal varieties, but at least there wouldn’t be much for you to clean up afterwards.
+Expect to pay more than you would for the charcoal varieties, but at least there wouldn’t be much for you to clean up afterward.
 Using a natural gas grill is a great choice.
-When it’s connected to your home’s gas line it will never run out of fuel.
+It will never run out of fuel when connected to your home’s gas line.
 It’s cheaper too.

 However, there are a few things about gas grills that could make them less desirable:

-- Gas grills can’t burn wood or charcoal, so the smoky flavour that people love about barbecued foods will be lost.
+- Gas grills can’t burn wood or charcoal, so the smoky flavor people love about barbecued foods will be lost.

-- If your grill runs on propane the tank will have to be refilled when it’s empty.
-This could be embarrassing if you’re in the middle of a dinner party.
+- If your grill runs on propane, the tank will have to be refilled when it’s empty.
+This could not be very comfortable if you’re in the middle of a dinner party.

 - Gas grills are easy to store, but they are not so portable.